 1. What is considered an "American-bred" horse?

-For competition purposes, "American-bred" means that the horse was foaled in the United States.
-The horse can be enrolled as American-bred if there is documentation that states the horse was foaled in the United States.
+For competition purposes, "American-bred" means that the horse was foaled in the USA.
+The horse can be enrolled as American-bred if there is documentation that specifically states the horse was born and bred in the United States.

-2. How do I enter my horse into the APH?
+2. How do I enroll my horse into the APH?

-3. Does my horse have to be Recorded with USEF to be eligible for the APH?
+3. Does my horse need an Active Recording with USEF to be eligible for the APH?

 4. How is the American Performance Horse recognized?